orange2moon/nautilus-scripts/README.md

 # Purpose

 Various scripts for automating tasks in Linux.
 Not prepared for public use.
-Use at own risk.
+Use at your own risk.
 This code is prepared for friends to use.
 If you figure out how to use it you automatically qualify as a friend.

 # Dependencies - Regular